Definition of a Sales Agent

 - Lack of control and feedback

-- Not understanding the agent’s role, risks, strengths and limitations
+- Not understanding the sales agent’s role, risks, strengths and limitations

 - Unrealistic performance expectations